Raffy23/boinc-webmanager/doc/extension/Hardware.md

 </data>
 ````
 where `<cpu-freq>` and `<sensors>` do contain the output of the utilities.

+### cpufreq
+The binary must call the cpufreq binary as follows: `cpupower frequency-info -f -m`

+### Sensors
+To be able to view the values of sensors in the table, the sensors utility has to be
+configured first.
+Only values which are named like the Table header will show up.
+TODO: HowTo configure sensors

 ##Server - API
 The Hardware Extensions is found at `/api/hardware`.